sam-timmins/swanbourne_village_stores/README.md

 * Add tracking for when an order status is changed to completed or collected.
 The time, data and username would be recorded against it.
 * Scroll to the top button to be visible on smaller screens
 * Customisable email with images and style instead of plain text.
+* I'd like to include a checkbox selection of all the dish or wine categories when selecting a category during creating a new dish or wine.
+At the minute the dropdown is very poor as the user can't really see what category is being selected.
+* Ability to  add a profile picture.
+* Customer feedback section with the ability to reply by admin.

 \
 &nbsp;